HOME

 This jumble of diverse elements means that the soul of our sensate culture is broken down.
 It appears to have lost its self-confidence.
 It begins to doubt its own superiority and primogeniture.
 It ceases to be loyal to itself.
 It progressively fails to continue to be its own sculptor, to keep unimpaired the integrity and sameness of its style, that takes in only what agrees with it and rejects all that impairs it.
 Such a culture loses its individuality.
 It becomes formless, shapeless, styleless.
 (Sorokin, 1957, pp. 241-54.)

-On account of an ongoing cultural dissolution, the pueri aeterni are growing in numbers.
-The IS warriors who travel from Europe to join the Islamists, are mostly recruited from the puer group.
-They are typically portrayed as “lost youth” who have suddenly found a passionate connection with life, namely to become part of the murderous machine.
-It was found that one traveller had purchased the book “Islam for Dummies” before he went, which is very telling.
-Probably Adolf Hitler, before he fell prey to his obnoxious shadow, during which time he lived as a bum and also had good relations to Jews(!), can be diagnosed with the puer aeternus syndrome.
-The characteristic neurotic solution of the puer consists in the compulsive descent from an aeronautical lifestyle:
+Due to ongoing cultural dissolution, the pueri aeterni are growing in numbers.
+The ISIS warriors who travel from Europe to join the Islamists are mostly recruited from the puer group.
+They are typically portrayed as “lost youth” who have suddenly found a passionate connection with life, namely becoming part of the murderous machine.
+It was found that one traveler had purchased the book “Islam for Dummies” before departing, which is very telling.
+Probably Adolf Hitler, before he fell prey to his obnoxious shadow — during which time he lived as a vagrant and also maintained good relations with Jews(!) — can be diagnosed with the puer aeternus syndrome.
+The characteristic neurotic solution of the puer consists in a compulsive descent from an aeronautical lifestyle:

 The strange thing is that it is mainly the pueri aeterni who are the torturers and establish tyrannical and murderous police systems.
 So the puer and the police-state have a secret connection with each other; the one constellates the other.
 Nazism and Communism have been created by men of this type.
 The real tyrant and the real organizer of torture and of suppression of the individual are therefore revealed as originating in the not-worked out mother complex of such men. (von Franz, 2000, p.
 164)

-This phenomenon explains why the pueri aeterni so commonly defame people as “Fascists” and reactionary “hardasses” — it’s because they are projecting their own shadow.
-[1] Nazism, Communism, Islamism, and Fascism, belong to the hardass shadow of the puer aeternus.
-This is the megalomaniacal phantasmagoria that shall serve as new foundation post, when the puer attempts to leave behind his “pluralistic”, acultural, and rootless condition.
-Von Franz says:
+This phenomenon explains why the pueri aeterni so commonly defame people as “Fascists” and reactionary “hardasses” — it is because they are projecting their own shadow.
+[1] Nazism, Communism, Islamism, and Fascism belong to the authoritarian shadow of the puer aeternus.
+This is the megalomaniacal phantasmagoria that serves as a new foundation when the puer attempts to leave behind his “pluralistic,” acultural, and rootless condition.
+Von Franz explains:

 In the practical life of the puer aeternus, that is, of the man who has not disentangled himself from the eternal youth archetype, one sees the same thing: a tendency to be believing and naive and idealistic, and therefore automatically to attract people who will deceive and cheat such a man […]